syscolabs/api-standards/patterns.md

 #### `path` Parameter

 When JSON Pointer is used with arrays, concurrency protection is best implemented with ETags.
-See section [Concurrent Operations](#concurrent-perations) for how `ETags` are used to implment a concurrency protection.
+See section [Concurrent Operations](#concurrent-operations) for how `ETags` are used to implement a concurrency protection.

 In many cases, ETags are not an option: